-Or the new iPhone SE 2 could just be a play to drum up sales. iPhone sales dropped for the second consecutive fiscal quarter in Q2 2019 - down 17% year over year, according to an Apple earnings call back in April.
-It followed a general sales slump across the entire smartphone industry, but some have pointed to skyrocketing flagship device prices for scaring away consumers - including with the latest top-tier Apple handsets.
+Or the new iPhone SE 2 could just be a play to drum up sales. iPhone sales dropped for the second consecutive fiscal quarter in Q2 2019 – down 17% year on year, according to an Apple earnings call back in April.
+It followed a general sales slump across the entire smartphone industry, but some have pointed to skyrocketing flagship device prices – including with the latest top-tier Apple handsets – for scaring away consumers.

 “The cheaper iPhone SE could serve as a sales momentum kicker the first half next year, if the new premium iPhones do not perform well in the coming months,” GF Securities tech analyst Jeff Pu told Nikkei Asian Review.

 But that might be too myopic of a move for Apple, which has rigorously held its devices in the premium tier.
 Releasing an SE 2 might not help Apple enough in the long run to be worth releasing.

 “Launching a mid-range handset [such as an iPhone SE 2] would be good for short-term interest, but it won't help the brand in the long term as the image of Apple is premium,” IDC Associate Vice President for Devices, Francisco Jeronimo told TechRadar shortly after Apple’s Q2 earnings call.
 “It's much better to sell discounted older and refurbished devices as it keeps Apple's band at the high level.“

 To combat sluggish market performance this year, Apple cut prices for its premium handsets in developing markets, which was somewhat effective: discounting the iPhone XR increased sales by 20 million in China, though Apple sales suffered an overall shortfall in the region.